-The added benefit of doing Listening Training besides the various other forms of therapy and assistence is the fact that it not only helps on a physiological level by strengthening the neural connections but also deals with possible underlying causes that we may not be aware of and are unable to test or even trace.
+Besides the various other forms of therapy and assistance in such cases the added benefit of Listening Training is the fact that it not only helps on a physiological level by strengthening the neural connections but it also deals with other underlying causes that we may not be aware of yet and are unable to test or even trace.

-Someone who stutters generally feels vulnerable.
-He/she may even want to avoid being with people in situations where talking is called for, and refuse to go to a therapist.
+Someone who stutters generally feels vulnerable and may even want to avoid being with people in situations where talking is called for.
+Seeing a therapist will not be high on the agenda.

-In that respect it may be wise to begin with Listening Training, even before starting speech therapy, or do both simultaneously.
-Building the confidence to take on the therapy makes the whole process go faster.
+So it may be wise to begin with Listening Training, even before starting speech therapy, or do both simultaneously.
+Building confidence that way might make the whole process go faster.